 - avoiding scams to which reentrants are particularly vulnerable: identity theft, healthcare scams, “you have won” scams, overbilling, phony degrees, and imposter calls

-This class is now offered every Thursday morning from 8:00 to 10:00 at the Sarasota County Jail and has a waiting list of over 80 individuals.
-If you’re a finance industry professional and wish to help teach this course, please contact Barbara Richards at firstname.lastname@example.org.
-Our volunteers for this program are bank managers, loan officers and wealth advisors.
+This class is now offered weekly at the Sarasota County Jail.
+If you’re a finance industry professional and wish to help teach this course, please contact Barbara Richards at email@example.com.
+Our volunteers for this program are bank managers, loan officers, wealth advisors, and other finance industry professionals.